cncf/landscape2/README.md

 - **Landscape guide**.
 The guide file is a YAML file that defines the content of the guide that will be displayed on the landscape website.
 For more information, please see the [reference documentation](https://github.com/cncf/landscape2/blob/main/docs/config/guide.yml).

+- **Landscape games**.
+The games data file is a YAML file that defines the content of the games that will be displayed on the landscape website.
+For more information, please see the [reference documentation](https://github.com/cncf/landscape2/blob/main/docs/config/games.yml).

 - **Logos location**.
 Each landscape item *must* provide a valid relative reference to a logo image in SVG format in the landscape data file (item's `logo` field).
 The logos data source defines the location of those logos (base *url* or *local path*), so that the tool can get them as needed when processing the landscape items.

 ### Data collection from external services